MDBox/deeplens-simon-says/README.md

 <img src="media/network_overview.png" ></img>
 <small>Image Generated using [https://cloudcraft.co/]()</small>

+* Read more about backend development [here](https://github.com/MDBox/deeplens-simon-says/tree/master/aws)

 ## Running The Demo
 - Before running one minor change will need to be addressed and that is audio output.
 In our case we were not able to hear audio until we added the `aws_cam` user and GreenGrass user to the `audio` group.
 If you do not hear sound please verify these group settings.
 `sudo adduser ggc_user audio`
+* We were not able to get audio playing using the deeplens deployment.

 ### Deploy from GreenGrass Service
 1) Upload the model files to your S3 bucket for Deeplens.
-2) Create a new Lambda function using the deployment folder from this repo.
+2) Create a new Lambda function using this packaged zip file [simon_posetest.zip](https://s3.amazonaws.com/mdbox-deeplen-simon/simon_posetest.zip). <b>Make sure to set the lambda handler to `greengrassSimonSays.function_handler`</b>
-3) Create a new Deeplens Project with the model and lambda function.
+3) Create a new Deeplens Project with the [model](https://s3.amazonaws.com/mdbox-deeplen-simon/models/realtimepose-intel/realtimePose-Intel.zip) and [lambda](https://s3.amazonaws.com/mdbox-deeplen-simon/simon_posetest.zip) function.
 4) Deploy to Deeplens.

 ### Run Directly from Device